 With so much information available from comparisons sites to reviews, is it better to plan yourself, or use a travel agent?
 Ultimately, it depends on your trip.
 Travel agents can give you advice on flights, accommodation and activities, and are usually able to unlock deals or bonus nights not available to the public, so there are savings to be made when you're travelling on a low budget.

 However, if you’re after off-the-beaten-track experiences and authentic accommodation, it could pay to plan yourself.
 From free walking tours to locals expeditions, you could make savings by missing tourist hotspots.
-Comparison sites also offer you flexible cancellations, should a spontaneous decision change your trip.
+Comparison sites also often offer you flexible cancellations, should a spontaneous decision change your trip.

-When making the decision between using a travel agent or doing DIY, bear in mind the possibility of something going wrong whilst you're travelling.
+When making the decision between using a travel agent or going DIY, bear in mind the possibility of something going wrong whilst you're travelling.
 It can be a costly exercise if you're not familiar with resolving issues of cancelled or missed flights.

 Research is key